raymond-van/nba-ml-model/README.md

 # nba-ml-model
 Using machine learning to predict the outcomes of NBA games.

-I also created a companion website for the model: https://nbamlpreds.herokuapp.com/.
+I've also created a companion website for the model: https://nbamlpreds.herokuapp.com/.

 ## Running the model
 Running **predict** will grab games being played today and spit out their respective win probabilities and point spreads.